 It's not a role you should assign lightly.
 Naming the appropriate executor is the key to successful estate planning and administration; most often true success means working with an experienced professional.

 This is part of an ongoing series of Weekly Commentary articles published by Johnson Financial Group.This week's issue is written by Brian Andrew, SVP, Chief Investment Officer.
-Power of Love A colleague recently shared a bumper sticker with me
+Black Gold Geo‐politics and oil prices go hand in hand.
+Last week's

 This is part of an ongoing series of Weekly Commentary articles published by Johnson Financial Group.
 This week's issue is written by Brian Andrew, SVP, Chief Investment Officer.
-The Shallow Cycle Economic growth in the U.S. and Europe has accelerated
+Jobs, Jobs, Jobs Economic and job growth go hand in hand.
+When the economy